Yas3jb/Y-capstone/README.md

 # E-Commerce Website

 This is an e-commerce website built using React.js and Tailwind CSS.
-It allows users to browse through various products, view product details and add products to cart.
+It allows users to browse through various products, view product details, sort by name and add products to cart.

 ## Description